 And last but not least – costs to hire and maintain an online worker are much lower than an in-house worker.
 The average business can save over ten thousand dollars per worker per year by hiring a virtual online worker compared to an in-office worker.

-- The number of unscheduled absences and sick days will greatly reduce.
+- The number of absences without leave and sick days will greatly reduce.

 - Expenses associated with office space are reduced or eliminated.

-- You can hire remote workers to work on an “as-needed” basis or a set number of hours per week.
+- You can hire remote workers to work on an “as-needed” basis or a specific number of hours per week.

 - On-boarding costs are reduced.